 - Hands-on experience

-- Internship hours will count toward Public Land Corps hiring authority eligibility.
+- Internship hours may count toward 640 hours of Public Land Corps hiring authority eligibility.

 - US citizen or Permanent Resident